ahysing/dyndns/README.md

 1. Select "Access control (IAM)" in your DNS resource (or resource group if you have multiple DNS Zones that you want to modify)
 2. Click on "Add role assignment"
 3. Search for "DNS Zone Contributor", select it and click "Next"
-4. Click "Select Members" and search for your Service Principal (either by name or object id) and select it
+4. Click "Select Members" and search for your Managed Identtity. **The name of the managed identity is identical to the name of the azure function**
 5. Click "Next" and then "Review + assign"

-You can double check the success of your operation by providing your Service Principal name to the "Check access" form
+You can double check the success of your operation by providing your Azure Function name to the "Check access" form

 ![image](https://user-images.githubusercontent.com/842121/170866976-4086bbe0-ec17-4c70-a326-413fe17baf3a.png)